How to clear up cloudy pool

 These 6 steps will clear cloudy swimming pool water.

-- High pH
+- Test the water pH

-- Low water flow
+- Make sure you have good water flow

 Our technician visited a green pool last year that had five times the normal chlorine level and was still green!
 Why?
 The pH of the water was so high that the chlorine was prevented from working and so it was not able to clear the pool.”